nate1100/My-Portfolio/Data-Science-Projects.md

 The study's data preparation is divided into two parts: data preprocessing and feature engineering.

 ## A. Data Preprocessing
 The researchers used Python programming which uses libraries such as numpy, pandas, matplotlib and seaborn for the data preprocessing.
-Initially, the researchers combined all of the data cleaning into a single piece of code.
+Initially, all of the data cleaning method was combined into a single piece of code.
 After reviewing the dataset, it was discovered that there were numerous errors, including additional white spaces, null values, unnecessary columns, and duplicates.
-To further clean the dataset, the researchers concluded that these noises must be removed at each stage.
+To further clean the dataset, it was concluded that these noises must be removed at each stage.

 ### Import the libraries and collected raw data for checking and data cleaning.
 ```